Europeans on today’s food issues: new EU-wide survey comes out on first World Food Safety Day

 Two in 5 Europeans take a personal interest in food safety and only 1 in 5 say it is their main concern when choosing food.
-For most Europeans it is one of several factors - together with price, taste, nutrition and food origin – that influence their eating habits and food choices.
+For most Europeans it is one of several factors - together with price, taste, nutrition The science of how diet relates to the body's need for sustenance. and food origin – that influence their eating habits and food choices.

 These are some of the many insights from a new Eurobarometer survey by EFSA, published on the first ever World Food Safety Day.